JonesKwameOsei/techflow_project/README.md

 ### Security Implementation

 - **Precommit Hooks**: Implement precommit hooks to run tests locally before allowing a commit.
 This ensures that broken code never even reaches the pipeline.
 - **Linting and Formatting**: `Ruff` would be used for linting and formatting to ensure code quality and consistency across the codebase.
-Set up is found in `pyproject.toml` and enforced via `pre-commit hooks`.
+Setup is found in `pyproject.toml` and enforced via `pre-commit hooks`.
 - **Type Checking**: `Pyright` will be used for static type checking to catch type errors before runtime.
 - **Secrets Management**: All sensitive information (e.g., DockerHub credentials, EC2 SSH keys, email credentials) will be stored securely using GitHub Secrets.
 No secrets should be hardcoded in any files.
 - **Disable root login**: Ensure that root login is disabled on the EC2 instance to prevent unauthorized access.